 Peter has earned a string of diplomas in Education, Media, Community Development, Trusteeship, and Site Design from the Permaculture Academy of Britain, the Permaculture Institute, and PINA.
 In 2014, he began building a new garden farm on 10 acres of sand in west Michigan with partner Keith Johnson.
 Blue Sky Farm emerged from these efforts, and the two have since moved into an energy-efficient, climate appropriate, multifunctional solar building in the breezy Lakeshore region.
 There they are developing hedgerows, orchards, productive gardens, renewable energy, programs of rotational grazing with small animals, and sustainable management for their 6 acres of oak woods.
 A prolific writer in journals and collections on forestry, building, and all things permaculture, he has turned his attention in recent years to climate cooling, and through PINA and GRLPI, to organizing permaculture graduates into an effective force for good in the Energy Descent Era.

-“Collective Action for Climate Cooling,” a webinar by Peter Bane, presented through Gaia University Radio on May 7th, 2020.
+Watch “Collective Action for Climate Cooling,” a webinar by Peter Bane, presented through Gaia University Radio on May 7th, 2020 (on Dropbox).

 From the Foreword by David Holmgren

 From the Foreword by David Holmgren—

 With his chosen term “garden farming,” long-time permaculture writer, publisher, teacher and practitioner Peter Bane crystallizes this concept for those new to permaculture as well as its seasoned practitioners seeking to extend their chosen way of life into a livelihood.
 In focusing on the productive transformation of our suburban and peri-urban allotments, Bane shows how these “problematic” landscapes could become the “solutions” in an energy descent world of ongoing climate change, expensive and unreliable energy and economic contraction.